wendyliga/mimiq/README.md

 ```
 press `enter`
 ```
-to stop, just press `enter`. then grab your generated gif
+to stop, just press `enter`. then grab your generated output

 ### Result